 Office of Assessment and Continuous Improvement

 Assessment is an integral part of any high-quality educational program.
-Assessment is defined as the systematic and documented process of obtaining evidence of learning and evaluating it effectively.
-This process, when performed critically and with the feedback from the appropriate constituents (e.g., students, faculty, alumni, advisory boards, etc.), should lead towards the continuous improvement of the academic program and the institution.
+It is defined as the systematic and documented process of obtaining evidence of learning and evaluating it effectively.
+This process, when performed critically and with the feedback from the appropriate constituents (e.g., students, faculty, alumni, advisory boards, etc.), should lead towards the continuous improvement of the institution and its academic programs.

 The assessment culture of the College of Engineering is based on making data-driven-decisions and critically analyzing whether the educational processes are conducted at their optimal level with a continuous improvement approach.